 Private Placements and Private Equity

-Private placements is a broad term that describes securities that are not offered for sale through a public exchange.
-These can include promissory notes, private equity offerings, small, start-up businesses, etc. Private Placements are issued under Regulation D under the Securities Act of 1933.
+Private placements, or alternative investments, is a broad term that describes securities that are not offered for sale through a public exchange.
+These can include promissory notes, private equity offerings, non-traded real estate investment trusts, business development companies, Delaware Statutory Trusts, Structured Notes, Master Limited Partnerships, etc. Private Placements are issued under Regulation D under the Securities Act of 1933.
 Regulation D provides exemptions from the more rigorous Securities and Exchange Commission (SEC) registration requirements and allows companies to offer and sell securities without extensive disclosures.
-The absence of standard disclosure requirements often creates.

 Even the most knowledgeable investor isn’t expected to go it alone when it comes to making decisions on what securities to buy.
 While broker-dealers offer their clients public securities, which most investors are familiar with, broker-dealers may also offer private placements, an important part of the investment landscape with unique risks and rewards.
 When brokerages offer private placements, they are required to conduct appropriate due diligence of the issuer, management of the issuer and affiliates of the issuer in order to ensure that the securities are suitable and appropriate.

 While private securities may be exempt from some common securities regulations, this doesn’t relieve broker-dealers of their responsibility to act in their clients’ best interest at all times.
 Financial Industry Regulatory Authority (FINRA) Notice to Members 10-22 sets forth the due diligence requirements of brokerages with respect to private placement securities offerings.
 NTM 10-22 can also be helpful information for investors who want to better understand broker-dealer roles and responsibilities in the private placement of securities.